 India is one of the major countries with the biggest number of H1B recipients.
 However, the recent norms for its issuance have caused them to resort to EB5 visas.
 The new government of Donald Trump had declared strict rules for issuing an H1B visa consistent with US Citizenship and Immigration Services (USCIS).
 Are you confused about finding the right visa between H1B vs EB5 to study or work abroad?
-This blog brings you a detailed comparison between H1B vs EB5 visa, their duration, application and more!
+This blog brings you a detailed comparison between H1B vs EB5 visas, their duration, application and more!

 This Blog Includes: